azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 (wip)

 ##### Dependencies
-On the playbook machine:
+On the machine running the playbook:
 - k9s
 - Kubectl
 - Helm
 - Kustomize
 - Flux

+- admin kubeconfig for the cluster in the default `~/.kube/config` file.

-On the k3s host:
+On the kubernetes cluster:
-- Nginx ingress controller (this may need some work for setup)
+- Nginx ingress controller (this may need some work to setup)

 ### Azimuth setup